 Husky Sledding in the Alps

-Husky sledding in the Alps is a bit different to the long flat snow fields of Finland where the pace is steadier and slightly less sporty!!
+Husky sledding in the Alps is a bit different to the long flat snow fields of Scandinavia where the pace is steadier and slightly less sporty !

 You can try a taster session, lasting about 10 to 20 minutes on a sledge to see if you like it.
 Or you can go out for an hour, a half day or full day husky sled into the winter wilderness.

-For longer trips, this is a great opportunity to get to know the dogs, helping to prepare them, feed them, pet them, clean up their poo (sorry - but yes!!) and of course get them working!
+For longer trips, this is a great opportunity to get to know the dogs, helping to prepare them, feed them, pet them, clean up their poo (that's part of the game !) and of course get them working !

-There are different sized sleds for between 1 - 4 people so you can either have your own sled and dog team or take it in turns on a shared sled (perfect for people who want a few lazy minutes enjoying the ride while someone else does all the work!)
+There are different sized sleds (from 1 to 4 passengers) so you can either have your own sled and dog team or take it in turns on a shared sled (the perfect solution for people who want a few lazy minutes enjoying the ride while someone else does all the work !)

-Every year at the beginning of February the valley of Champsaur and Valgaudemar in the Southern French Alps host a week of husky sledding races and events.
+Every year at the beginning of February, the Champsaur and Valgaudemar Valleys in the Southern French Alps host a week of husky sledding races and events.